syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Number-Formatting.md

 ![Display the value with currency notation](images/currency.png)

-### Display number notation in SfNumericTextBox
+### Display Number Notation in SfNumericTextBox

-`n` – Displays the value in number format.
+The specifier `n` displays the value in number format.

 {% tabs %}